pilotmoon/popclipweb/site/download.md

   </li>
 </ul>

-Dwnload links for some other old versions are available on the [Version History](/changelog) page.
+Download links for some further old versions are available on the [Version History](/changelog) page.

+## About the Standalone edition

+When you download PopClip from this website you get the Standalone edition.
+(For more about editions, see [Obtaining PopClip](/guide/install#obtaining-popclip).)

+**Mac App Store customers:** You can use the Standalone edition interchangably with the Mac App Store edition.
+The Standalone edition will see your existing settings and extensions.
+It will detect your Mac App Store purchase, so you do not need a license key.

+**Setapp customers:** Using the Standalone edition is not recommended.
+If you do wish to use the Standalone edition, you must uninstall the Setapp edition first.
+The Standalone edition will not see your existing settings and extensions, and will not detect your Setapp subscription.